 Rockwell Kent (American, 1882-1971)

-N.B.
-We wish to thank Scott R. Ferris for his assistance with cataloging the lot.
+We wish to thank Scott R. Ferris for his kind assistance with cataloguing the lot.